Myndex/apca-introduction/analysis.md

     decision?_
 > -   _Which parts of the UI need to be checked?_

-While these are the things that relate specifically to _readability contrast_.
+While these are some the things that relate specifically to _readability contrast_.
 Some other important factors are:
 - Critical contrast for fluent readability
 - Critical size/weight for fluent readability
 - The effect of line and letter spacing, padding, other whitespace.